 Other Radio Providers.
 We compete for listeners with broadcast radio providers, including terrestrial radio providers such as Clear Channel and CBS and satellite radio providers such as Sirius XM.
 Many broadcast radio companies own large numbers of radio stations or other media properties.
 Many terrestrial radio stations have begun broadcasting digital signals, which provide high quality audio transmission.
 In addition, unlike participants in the emerging internet radio market, terrestrial and satellite radio providers, as aggregate entities of their subsidiary providers, generally enjoy larger established audiences and longer operating histories.
 Broadcast and satellite radio companies enjoy a significant cost advantage because they pay a much lower percentage of revenue for transmissions of sound recordings.
-Broadcast radio pays no royalties for its terrestrial use of sound recordings, and satellite radio pays only 9% of revenue for tis satellite transmissions of sound recordings.
+Broadcast radio pays no royalties for its terrestrial use of sound recordings.
 By contrast, Pandora incurred content acquisition costs representing 55.9% of revenue for our internet transmissions of sound recordings during the fiscal year ending January 31, 2013.
 We also compete directly with other emerging non-interactive online radio providers such as CBS's Last.fm, Clear Channel's iheartradio and Slacker Personal Radio.
 We could face additional competition if known incumbents in the digital media space choose to enter the internet radio market.